 At Ohio Hospital for Psychiatry, our bipolar disorder treatment center in Columbus, our philosophy centers on a complete understanding of the fact that our patients have a complex history of life experiences that have worked towards making them the unique individuals that they are.
 The struggles that they are currently facing represent only a small part of who they have and will become.
 Our goal for our patients is to instill hope and a renewed sense of health and well-being in a safe and confidential setting.

-Types of Treatment Offered at Our Hospital for Bipolar Disorder
+Types of Bipolar Disorder Treatment Offered at Our Hospital in Columbus

 The treatment center here at our hospital in Columbus focuses on an active interdisciplinary approach.
 Our highly qualified staff take responsibility for providing thorough care and compassionate treatment for all of our patients.
 We understand that every person who walks through our doors has his or her own set of unique, specific needs and so we tailor each treatment plan to meet those individual needs.
 After completing a comprehensive evaluation, we will work with you to determine the most appropriate level of care that will guide us in meeting all of those identified concerns.
 Some of the treatment methods that we incorporate into our patients’ care include: